keyangds/interactive_evaluation/README.md

 </div>

-If you find this work useful, please read our [full paper](https://arxiv.org/abs/2605.17829) and/or cite:
+If you find this work useful, please consider reading our [full paper](https://arxiv.org/abs/2605.17829) and/or citing:

 ```bibtex
 @misc{xuan2026interactiveevaluationrequiresdesign,